I’d never traveled with a celebrity before.

 Once you have their sign off, you’re set.
 No need to contact the Costa Rican consulate.
 Just make sure you have four copies of each document just in case any official wants a copy during your trip.

-Small dogs can go in the cabin with you if they can fit in a carrier under the seat – be sure to let the airline know before-hand.
+Small dogs can go in the cabin with you if they can fit in a carrier under the seat, but be sure to let the airline know beforehand.

 But larger breeds will have to go with the checked bags in a non-collapsible kennel with food and water.

 In both cases, the airline will usually charge an extra fee.
-American Airlines, for example, requires $175 per animal.
+American Airlines, for example, requires $125 per carry-on kennel, and $200 per checked kennel.

 Of course, check with your airline for their specific policies and restrictions before buying your tickets.
 For their safety, some breeds aren’t allowed to fly during summer as checked baggage, including short-nosed varieties like pugs or boxers.
 And most of the “budget” carriers do not allow pets at all.